 The role of trade unions was changing dramatically - they were emerging as a powerful and legitimate force in South Africa.
 But, some of the best union minds left to explore opportunities in government and business in this period.
 The "brain drain" left deep gaps to fill in the labour movement.

 The LRS was affected by the changes that were happening.
 Before 1994, foreign donors weren’t allowed to donate money directly to trade unions in South Africa.
 With the arrival of democracy, foreign funding went directly to trade unions.
 That meant a lot of labour support organisations were suddenly sidelined.
 And the challenge for LSOs was how to raise funds to support their work.

-The LRS responded various ways, for example, the setting up of the LRS financial Services (Pty) Ltd, which was later delinked from the organisation because financial services and research didn’t work well together.
+The LRS responded in various ways, for example, by setting up of the LRS financial Services (Pty) Ltd, through which it offered financial advice to the unions in the new avenues that there was money for.
+LRS financial Services was later delinked from the organisation.
+Financial services and research didn’t go well together.

 As such, the organisation moved towards self-sufficiency of projects.
 In order to reach self-sufficiency, hard decisions were made about which work/projects to retain.
 Casualties included in-house training of shop stewards and union negotiators, the “Trustees Digest” as well as the Trade Union Library and Education Centre (TULEC) as an independent entity.
 The merger of LRS and TULEC, which shared the same premises, office facilities and networks, was completed in 1999.